Geographical distribution of French speakers: Morocco

 The 2004 census of Morocco found that 39.5% of the population aged 10 and older could read and write French.
 Spoken mainly in cities among the upper middle class, French is the medium of instruction of two-thirds of courses in higher education, including science and technology, health, economics and management, although the adoption of English for this role was being considered by the Minister of Education.
 In the private sector, French is treated as more than simply a foreign language.
 French is introduced in primary school, where it is studied for up to 7 hours a week.
 It is also used as the language of education in many private schools.
 Moroccans are the largest group of foreign students in France, ahead of the Chinese and Algerians.

-50.3% of the population over 15 in Tanger, Fès, Rabat, Casablanca and Marrakech can read and write French.
+50.3% of the population over 15 in Tangier, Fez, Rabat, Casablanca and Marrakesh can read and write French.
 According to a survey conducted in 2012, just a third of urban Moroccans identify with a Francophone identity, and slightly more wish for French to become more commonly used.
 French is nevertheless deemed essential, both in the professional and private spheres, by three-quarters of respondents.
 French-language media are losing ground to Arabic media, including in television, radio or the press: of 618 Moroccan publications in 2004, 448 were in Arabic and 164 in French.
 On social media, French was used on Facebook by 75% of Moroccans in 2014.

 Local French-language media include Le Matin du Sahara et du Maghreb, TelQuel, Aujourd'hui le Maroc, La Vie éco.